ATS Score Explained: What Recruiters See in Your Resume

 What is an ATS Score?

-- Structure: Is your resume formatted in a way that's easy for the system to read?
+- Structure: Is your resume easy for the system to read?

-- Experience and Skills: Are your qualifications a match for the role?
+- Experience and Skills: Do your qualifications align with the role?

-For example, if applying for a Marketing Manager position, ensure phrases like "digital marketing," "SEO," and "campaign management" are prominent in your resume.
+For instance, if applying for a Marketing Manager position, use terms like “digital marketing” and “SEO”.

-- Use Relevant Keywords: Tailor your resume for each job application.
+- Use Relevant Keywords: Customize your resume for each application.

 - Maintain Simplicity: Avoid complex formatting like tables or graphics.

-- Be Precise: Ensure your skills and experiences directly relate to the job description.
+- Be Precise: Ensure your skills directly relate to the job description.

 Tips to Improve Your ATS Score